RyanChang25/Projectile-Cast-v0.6.3-alpha/README.md

 And that's it!
 The Projectile Cast should have instanced a bullet object from your characters head that flies towards your mouse position.

 This pretty much concludes the basic functionality of Projectile Cast, but the fun doesn't end here!
-If you're interested, I have listed complex examples of the modules functionality below.
+If you're interested, I have listed more in-depth examples of the modules functionality below.

 ## Examples